hkaraoguz/soma/soma_llsd/README.md

-# SOMA Low-Level Sensory Datastore
+# SOMa Low-Level Sensory Datastore

-This package provides a totally optional set of helper tools for the task of composing SOMA objects from individual observations of real-world objects.
+This package provides a totally optional set of helper tools for the task of composing SOMa objects from individual observations of real-world objects.
 The tools here, provide a custom set of ROS messages and services.
 The classic use-case for this package being that of collecting multiple observations of a single or multiple objects before merging them into combined object models.
-In this use-case, the raw data and low-level segmented observations are stored in the data structures provided by this package, and are used as the source material to create high-level SOMA objects.
+In this use-case, the raw data and low-level segmented observations are stored in the data structures provided by this package, and are used as the source material to create high-level SOMa objects.
 However, the implementation of how these things are achieved -- data collection, segmentation, processing -- are all left up to the application developer.

 # Messages